Villanova-AI/villanova_developers/docs/villanova09/docs/getting-started/README.md

 #### 3. Configure Access to Your Cluster

 ::: tip What about Networking?
-Entando sets up [`Ingresses`](https://kubernetes.io/docs/concepts/services-networking/ingress/) in Kubernetes to expose HTTP routes from outside the cluster to services within the cluster.
-This is used to access Entando from a local browser.
+Villanova sets up [`Ingresses`](https://kubernetes.io/docs/concepts/services-networking/ingress/) in Kubernetes to expose HTTP routes from outside the cluster to services within the cluster.
+This is used to access Villanova from a local browser.

 If you run into network issues during startup, or if you are using Windows for your local development instance, you'll need to [troubleshoot your network](../reference/local-tips-and-tricks.md#network-issues).
 Indications of network issues can include Entando failing to completely start or a working Entando instance failing to restart later.
 :::